We ask that you give a little time to study the following information, especially if this may be your first visit to Fenland.

 - RW 26 Departures – departing traffic backtrack RW 26 to line up, only when the approach is clear of landing traffic.

-- If no answer Pilots should provide relevant safety information on frequency 122.925 MHz, using the call sign ‘Fenland Traffic’.
+- Out of notified hours, pilots should provide relevant safety information on frequency 122.930 MHz, using the call sign ‘Fenland Traffic’.

 - Aerodrome wind direction from the wind sleeve at Hold Bravo located at runway intersection 18/36 & 08/26.